 Activities subject to Corps jurisdiction but exempt from state regulation are eligible for self-verification.

-For self-verification activities under these GPsthis GP, the RI DEM and CRMC require an application to their offices for their review.
+For activities eligible for self-verification under these GPs, the RI DEM and CRMC require an application to their offices for their review.

-Permittees are not required to submit the Self-Verification Notification Form to the Corps (see GC 30) for work in Rhode Island.
+Applicants are required to submit a SVNF (Section VII) with their application to the RI DEM that certifies that their project is eligible for self-verification of these NE GPs.
+Applicants are not required to submit a SVNF for work in tidal waters.

 2. PCN

-Work in RI (including work on the Narragansett Land Claim Settlement Area) that is subject to Corps jurisdiction (see Section II, page 3) requires written approval from the appropriate State permitting agency and the Corps provided the work meets the following:
+Work in RI that is subject to Corps jurisdiction (see Section II, page 3) requires written approval from the appropriate State permitting agency and the Corps provided the work meets the following:

-Does not qualify for self-verification and is eligible as a PCN activity as specified throughout this GP, particularly in Sections III, IV and of this GP, and
+Does not qualify for self-verification and is eligible as a PCN activity as specified throughout this document, particularly in Sections III, IV and IX, and

 Meets all applicable terms and conditions of these GPs.